 Managing Separation Anxiety

 Some dogs may experience separation anxiety when left alone, which can lead to destructive behaviors or accidents indoors.
 To prevent this, gradually accustom your dog to being alone by leaving them for short periods and gradually increasing the duration.
-Provide them with engaging toys or -dispensing puzzles to keep them occupied while you're away.
+Provide them with engaging toys or treat-dispensing puzzles to keep them occupied while you're away.
 If your dog's separation anxiety persists, consider seeking advice from a professional dog trainer or animal behaviorist to help manage the problem effectively.

 Teaching Basic Commands